Naeem-360/MysticAi/README.md

 I'm continuing to enhance its capabilities and would love to connect with others interested in AI assistants and natural language processing.

 How to use it:
-1. Get your github token for gpt 4omini
+1. Get your github token for gpt-4o-mini
 2. make a dotenv file
 3. peaste the token on that file